Skip to main content

 *When they take action that meets good vision.

-4. EDUCATIVE ROLES.
+4. EDUCATIVE ROLES:

 Parents must Teach their children :

-*How to live honest lifes.
+*How to live honest life.

 *How to live amongst people.